Surface Laptop 5 With 12th Gen Intel CPUs Revealed by Microsoft: Details

 Surface Laptop 5 specifications

 As mentioned above, the Surface Laptop 5 comes with 13.5-inch and 15-inch touchscreen display.
-The 12th Gen Intel Core i5/i7 processors built on the Intel Evo platform provides exceptional speed to the laptop.
-It also features Thunderbolt 4.
+The 12th Gen Intel Core i5/i7 processors built on the Intel Evo platform are claimed to offer exceptional speed to the laptop.
+It also features Thunderbolt 4 connectivity.
 The laptop packs up to 32GB RAM and up to 1TB removable storage.

-The battery life of the 13-inch display model is claimed to last up to 18 hours, while the 15-inch model can last up to 17 hours on a single charge.
+The battery life on the 13-inch display model is claimed to last up to 18 hours, while the 15-inch model is said to last up to 17 hours on a single charge.
 The Surface Laptop 5 comes along support for USB Type-C, USB Type-A, featuring a 3.5 mm headphone jack and a Surface Connect port.

-Overall, the Surface Laptop 5 sports a similar external design to Surface Laptop 4.
+Overall, the Surface Laptop 5 sports a similar external design to the Surface Laptop 4.

 Affiliate links may be automatically generated - see our ethics statement for details.